jschuster/-jschuster.github.io/_posts/2021/2021-11-05-android-studio-emulator-with-parameters.md

 You can check your changes with `launchctl getenv studio.emu.params`, as described above.

 <div class="notice--info" markdown="1">
-**Note:** You can set multiple parameters.
+**Info:** You can set multiple parameters.
 The parameters must be separated with a comma `,` - no space.

 ```
 launchctl setenv studio.emu.params -writable-system,-noaudio